Concatenated Coding for the AWGN Channel with Noisy Feedback: The Concatenated Coding Scheme

 where $E_{sp}(R,P)$ is the sphere packing bound given in \cite{shannon2}, $N^*$ is chosen at each value of $R$ to maximize the bound, and $N^*_{R_{1}}$ is the value of $N^*$ chosen at $R_{1}$.
 The optimal inner code blocklength, $N^*$ should scale as

 In addition, $N^*$, for low rates, can be approximated by

-where $\theta_{N} = \arcsin{(-NR)}$. \end{lemma} \begin{proof} The bounds given in the lemma are a direct application of the random coding lower bounds in \cite{shannon2}.
+where $0 \leq R \leq R_{1}$ and $\theta_{N} = \arcsin{(-NR)}$. \end{lemma} \begin{proof} The bounds given in the lemma are a direct application of the random coding lower bounds in \cite{shannon2}.
 The approximation for $N^*$ is derived as follows.
 To avoid exceeding capacity, the constraint $N^*R < C$ must be imposed.
 With this constraint, we can now build an approximation by looking at the expression for low rates (i.e., $0 \leq R \leq R_{1}$).
-The SNR expression imposed by the use of linear scheme is quite difficult to maximize over $N$ due to the reliance on $\beta$ and $\gamma$; therefore, to approximate it, we can replace it an approximation that only relies on $\gamma$ and set $\gamma = \frac{1}{\sqrt{N}}$ as earlier.
+The SNR expression imposed by the use of the linear scheme is quite difficult to maximize over $N$ due to the reliance on $\beta$ and $\gamma$; therefore, to approximate it, we can replace it with an approximation that only relies on $\gamma$ and set $\gamma = \frac{1}{\sqrt{N}}$ as in Section IV.C.
 Then, we can write

 and find the ``optimal" $N$ (by differentiating and setting the derivative to zero) is given by the root of